-IMPORTANT: After the first 5 hours of operation, or any blade angle (pitch) change, re-check all hub mounting bolt and blade clamping bolt torque values from Table 9 below.
+- IMPORTANT: After first installation run the propeller for 5 min at 50% RPM.
+Then check all mounting and clamping bolt torque values with Table 10. - IMPORTANT: After the first 5 hours of operation, or any blade angle (pitch) change, re-check all hub mounting bolts and blade clamping bolts torque values from Table 10.